will-lol/englishio/src/components/Outline.md

 - ‘Wounded Girl with a Pearl Earring...’ is another artwork featured in the book.
 The montage is of two images, a wounded Syrian girl receiving treatment at a temporary hospital amidst conflict juxtaposed with a photo of the famous ‘Girl with a Pearl Earring’ painting.
 - Similar to ‘I See You’, the photos are sliced together on a hard line and faces are lined up.
 There is equal space given to each image, which may subvert the audience’s societal expectation that the painting is of higher importance, highlighting a global inequality.
 - Gallenkuş successfully conveys the global issue through his foregrounding of children and juxtaposing imagery.

+Uǧur Gallenkuş’ Parallel Universes of Children, his book of juxtaposing photomontages from which my photo comes from, explores the global issue.

+Gallenkuş is a Turkish photomontage creator focusing mainly upon the theme of global inequality and especially refugees.
+Many of his works feature photos from countries that surround his own, Turkey, in the Greater Middle East.

+In an interview, Gallenkuş revealed his purpose to be to create change by making “people empathise with problems in the world”.
+Gallenkuş’ audience may be people, especially in Turkey and the Greater Middle East with the power to make change.

+The title, Parallel Universes of Children is a metaphor that describes the inequalities and two-way perceived inaccessibilities between Global North and Global South, in which Greater Middle Eastern states are over-represented.
+The foregrounding of children, a vulnerable and protected group in the eyes of society, in the title and more broadly has the effect of enhancing the global issue by providing an element of shock to the audience.

+Gallenkuş’ ‘slicing’ of two images together, often with a single part of the image that is continued through the slice allows the audience to compare two contexts as if they were comparing colours of cars or clothing.
+In his artworks, where the difference between images is not paint but social status, he highlights a stark inequality, and thus the global issue.

+This technique is seen in ‘I See You’, a photomontage featuring a stock photo of a crying Burmese girl in a refugee camp, juxtaposed with a stock photo of a girl.
+In addition to the slice and lining up of faces in the image, the global issue is accentuated by the eye-level framing and staring of the children.

+‘Wounded Girl with a Pearl Earring…’ is another artwork featured in the book.
+The montage is of two images, a wounded Syrian girl receiving treatment at a temporary hospital amidst conflict juxtaposed with a photo of the famous ‘Girl with a Pearl Earring’ painting.

+Similar to ‘I See You’, the photos are sliced together on a hard line and faces are lined up.
+There is equal space given to each image, which may subvert the audience’s societal expectation that the painting is of higher importance, highlighting a global inequality.

+Gallenkuş successfully conveys the global issue through his foregrounding of children and juxtaposing imagery.
 #### Artwork
 - ‘Salvation’ represents the global issue through allusion and juxtaposition.
 - In ‘Salvation...’, as with all the artworks in *Parallel Universes of Children*, Gallenkuş provides contextual detail for the photojournalistic image.
 In this case, a “child with Dengue fever is holding the doctor’s hand in Jalozai, Pakistan”, a notorious Afghan refugee camp.